-This week we'll announce the Vitality Player of the Season - as voted for by the fans.
+This week we'll reveal the Vitality Player of the Season - as voted by the fans.

 WHAT THEY SAID:

 “He’s been really good.
 He’s very aggressive and doesn’t give the opposition much time on the ball, and that’s why he wins so many tackles.
 Then he wins the ball and makes us tick over.
 It is quite comforting knowing that one of the midfielders is behind you in position, thinking more defensively.”

 “He’s shown his individual quality winning the ball and passing it quickly, and he’s very strong in challenges.
 He also contributes to the balance of the team and that’s very difficult to measure.
 You know the balance of the team sometimes depends on one player who has some characteristics that the others don’t.”

 “I’ve known him for a long time and knew that he has the quality to play for Arsenal.
 Now he is ready in his head and you can see that - he’s very important because we are stronger in defence [with him].
 He cuts out little balls in front of us and after he has the quality technically to give some good passes.”

 Coquelin showed no trace of nerves in the biggest game of his career, patrolling the space in front of the back four and winning the ball with a combination of stealth and physicality.
 He started the move for the opening goal with a raking crossfield pass and was one of the stars of fantastic team performance.

 Some youngsters would be overawed by the likes of Sergio Aguero and David Silva.
 Not Coquelin.
 He was the totemic presence his side needed, winning the ball back, cutting off attacks and feeding the electric Santi Cazorla from deep.
 A superb performance amid a watershed result for the team.